The 2019 Raft Debate

-Thursday, March 14, 2019 at 6:30 p.m. in the Sadler Center's Chesapake ABC.
-The event is free and open to the public.
-Can't be there in person?
+Thursday, March 14, 2019 at 6:30 p.m. in the Sadler Center's Chesapeake Rooms.
+The Raft Debate is free and open to the public.
+Seating is limited to first 550 people.
+If you can't be there in person, watch the livestream!

 Described as a "delicate balance of comedy and lecture", the annual Raft Debate features four W&M faculty members from diverse disciplines, stranded on a desolate island with only a one-person life raft for escape to civilization.
 Which faculty member should survive for the sake of humanity?
 Based on the volume of applause, the audience chooses the sole survivor as the professors cajole, plead, pontificate, and resort shamelessly to props and costumes.

 The quirky event originated in the mid-1900s and was revived in 2002 by the Graduate Center, the A&S Office of Graduate Studies and Research, and the A&S Graduate Student Association.
 Faculty participants represent the Humanities, the Social Sciences, or the Natural and Computational Sciences.
 The Devil's Advocate, who argues sarcastically that none of the academic disciplines are worth saving, has on occasion emerged victorious.